 Dark matter twist

 The story doesn’t end there.
-The team was surprised to find that the amplitude of the signal was more than twice a large as predicted.
+The team was surprised to find that the amplitude of the signal was more than twice as large as predicted.
 This suggests that the hydrogen gas was much colder than expected of the background radiation.

-These findings, published in another paper in Nature, have thrown a spanner in the work of the theoretical physicists.
+These findings, published in another paper in Nature, have thrown a spanner in the work of theoretical physicists.
 This is because the physics suggests that at this time in the universe, it would have been easy to heat gas but difficult to cool it.
 In order to produce the extra cooling needed to explain the signal, the authors argue, the gas must have interacted with something even colder.
 And the only thing known in the early universe colder than this cosmic gas is dark matter.
 In fact, theorists must now decide whether they should extend the standard model of cosmology and particle physics to explain this effect.

 We know that dark matter is five times more common than normal matter but we don’t yet know what it is made of.
 Several options for particles that could make up dark matter have been proposed, with the favourite candidate being the Weakly Interacting Massive Particle (WIMP).